MeLiDosProject/Data_Metadata_Conventions/README.md

 -   Data in a single file per participant should be in the folder "individual "and not appear a second time in „group"

 -   Data in one file for the whole group should be in the folder „group“ and not be split up into separate files for „individual“.
 See the next point.

+-   If you can export the data in either group form or individual form, please use "individual".

 -   Data in the group folder require a lookup table.